This is a compilation of the 2 posts I made on Facebook on December 3rd, 2016 on two related and burning national issues. Enjoy:

 Mr. Omatseye is the Editor of the Nation, a national newspaper, a columnist and a fellow of the Nigerian Academy of Letters.
 Looking at how bigoted and bird-brained he wrote numbed me.
 Is Nigeria this cursed?
 He is not alone.
 There's yet another professor I follow (on Facebook) who calls Governor Nasir El-Rufa'i names for negotiating with the ‘faceless’ Fulani predators and gave them money to stop the killings of his people in Kaduna.
 Yes, the Southern Kaduna people have been murdered, no denial, but are they the only ones being slain by these murderers?
 No.

 Third, which is equally relevant, is what I think this editor missed or is ignorant of.
 In Christianity, you don’t respond to murder by murder.
 Even in Islam, one should rather exercise patience.
-Yes, in both religions, self defence is allowed, nay, encouraged, but if everyone (in Southern Kaduna, Zamfara, Katsina, Adamawa, Kebbi, Kano, etc) picks up weapon, only anarchy will reign.
+Yes, in both religions, self-defence is allowed, nay, encouraged, but if everyone (in Southern Kaduna, Zamfara, Katsina, Adamawa, Kebbi, Kano, etc) picks up weapons, only anarchy will reign.
 May Allah forbid!
-There has to, in fact must, be a way out.
+There has to, in fact, must be a way out.
 Taking arms by all will only exacerbate the situation, and lead to more chaos and unrest.

 Nigerians really have a lot to do, a long way to walk and much to bury for the country to move forward.
-We of course have differences, which will forever remain present, but exposing them and capitalising on them is unhealthy.
-It’s all the more scary if our intelligentsia leads in the polarisation.
+We, of course, have differences, which will forever remain present, but exposing them and capitalising on them is unhealthy.
+It’s all scarier if our intelligentsia leads in the polarisation.
 I hope we are not doomed, I really do.